Nystik-gh/ignis/apps/docs/src/content/docs/troubleshooting.md

 The usual cause is a sync server on a private address: Ignis relays plugin requests through its server, which refuses private addresses until they are allowed.
 Sync over a WebSocket has its own requirements, since the browser opens that connection itself.
 Both are covered in [Sync connectivity](/docs/sync/).

+### Images and attachments stop loading

+If notes open but images and attachments don't, the usual cause is the server waiting on a slow disk, typically a large vault on a network mount.
+You can let Ignis run more concurrent file operations by modifying `UV_THREADPOOL_SIZE`.
+The steps are in [Network filesystems](/docs/server/deploy/#network-filesystems).

+### External changes don't show in the vault until after a tab reload

+Ignis detects external changes by watching the files on the disk.
+If changes are not being detected, this is usually due to a limit on how many files can be watched, or if the vault lives on a network share.

+If you see errors mentioning `fs.inotify.max_user_watches` in the container logs, the host has run out of file watches, and raising the limit is covered in [Network filesystems](/docs/server/deploy/#network-filesystems).

+If your vault is on a mounted network share, Ignis's file watcher cannot detect changes made by other clients of the network share beyond the host machine Ignis is running on.
+Reloading the tab will load changes made from other machines.

 ### A vault doesn't appear in the vault list

 Check the container logs for a `[config] Skipping unreadable vault entry` line, which names the folder and why it was skipped. `EACCES` means the folder is not readable by the `PUID`/`PGID` user; see [File ownership](/docs/server/deploy/#file-ownership). `ENOENT` on a symlinked folder means the link target is not mounted inside the container; see [Vaults on other mounts](/docs/server/deploy/#vaults-on-other-mounts).